Espressive/esp-fe-test/README.md

 - [ ] Connect the [`PlayerDetail`](src/components/display/PlayerDetail/PlayerDetail.js) component to the API to show data from the currently selected player based on the `playerID`
 - [ ] Update the [`PlayerDetail`](src/components/display/PlayerDetail/PlayerDetail.js) component to allow editing the player position.

+## Get Started

+To get started on this test, please follow the following steps:
+1. [Fork of this repository](https://github.com/Espressive/esp-fe-test#fork-destination-box) to your Github account.

+## Available Scripts

+In the project directory, you can run:

+### `yarn dev`

+Runs both `yarn data` and `yarn start` to start the API and development servers.
+You should not need to run any of the other scripts below for this test.

+### `yarn start`

+Runs the app in the development mode.<br>
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br>
+You will also see any lint errors in the console.

+### `yarn data`

+Runs the test API and serves the API endpoints and application data.
+You should not need to modify this script.
+This API is run with [`json-server`](https://github.com/typicode/json-server).

+The routes and a proxy have been set up so you do not need to make API calls on a different port.

+### `yarn test`

+Launches the test runner in the interactive watch mode.<br>
+See the section about [running tests](#running-tests) for more information.

+### `yarn run build`

+Builds the app for production to the `build` folder.<br>
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.<br>
+Your app is ready to be deployed!

+See the section about [deployment](#deployment) for more information.

 ## Folder Structure